 There are a million reasons to love Ellen DeGeneres.
 She's hilarious.
 She's charismatic.
 She can out dance anybody out there, and she's pretty much the best talk-show host this country has ever seen.
 But above all the reasons mentioned above, DeGeneres' amazing generosity is what makes us hold her near and dear to our hearts.
-We were reminded of just how charitable DeGeneres is this week when she pledged to donate upward of $75,000 to humans and animals impacted by the devastation of Hurricane Harvey.
+Whether it's donating $1 million to natural disasters like Hurricane Harvey or full-ride scholarships to deserving teenagers, it's hard not to love what DeGeneres is doing with her platform.

 Here are just a few of the many, many surprising and inspiring moments when DeGeneres changed lives.